Why the need for the NAIC model law 668?

 Protect the security and integrity of nonpublic information against threats and unauthorized access and minimize risks of harm to the customer.

 Risk assessments should be planned regularly to ensure accurate awareness of risk, effectiveness of procedures to safeguard nonpublic information and the security of information systems.

 A risk management plan should have policies and procedures in place to control access, maintenance, storage and other elements of the physical and digital security of nonpublic information.

 Oversight by Board

 The board of directors needs to establish the requirement for executive management to develop, implement and maintain an information security program.

 Oversight of Third

 A third party policy should outline the process for vetting and monitoring third party vendors, including their level of cybersecurity.
 Vendors should be inventoried based on risk factors, data shared, type of service, etc.

 Best practice is to assume some time of breach will happen at some point.
 Businesses need to have a plan in place to ensure cyber resiliency with the ability to identify, contain and correct the breach quickly.

 Without federal guidance governing all areas of cyber security, the result is a plethora of varying regulations, each with unique elements for compliance.
 A single insurer might have to comply with HIPAA, GDPR, CCPA and NAIC.
-While traditional tools might make you take 4 different assessments, CyberCompass can combine the assessment questions into 1 assessment while still meeting all compliance requirements.
+While traditional tools might make you take 4 different assessments, CyberCompass can combine the assessment questions into one survey while still meeting all compliance requirements.